front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 ## Configuration provider definition

-In practice, a configuration provider is an object that have four parts: a name, a schema, static values and values depending on the request.
+In practice, a configuration provider is an object that have four parts: a name, a schema, static values (available independently from the request) and values depending on the request.

 ```js
 const serviceConfigurationProvider = {